fate2013/actor/README.md

 *   combat is atomic(always A@B)
     - combat must lock attacker & attackee

-### Terms
-*   hit
-    - a scheduling interval: 1s

-### TODO
-*   simulate mysql shutdown
-    - done! golang mysql driver with breaker will handle this
-*   WHERE UNIX_TIMESTAMP(time_end) index hit
-    - need to optimize DB index
-*   worker throttle
-    - we can't have toooo many callbacks concurrently, use channel for throttle, easy...
-*   FlightKey
-    - Job flight is Job row or (uid, jobId)?
-    - what if call back a Job but next wakeup turn the job status changed?
-*   merge Job and March for a given player due time same into 1 callback
-    - e,g. a HealTroop Job and attachee march arrives at the same time, which first run?
-    - do we really need this?
-    - maybe we dont care about this if we lock player correctly
-*   handles NULL column
-    - march.type done if it's NULL, what about others?
-    - maybe we should let DB handle this
-    - but mysql enum datatype can't handle this automatically

 ### Benefits of introducing actor
 *   actor make multiple user concurrency problem into 2-1 user problem
 *   the only instant multiple user problem is: teleport(with help of DB integrity it gets solved)
     - it has problem because of (instant vs job conflicts)

 ### Problems
 *   server push lost and out-of-order